jatkin-wasti/agile_scrum_kanban/README.md

 - Product Owner: Understands customer needs to be able to manage the scrum backlog
 - Development Team: The people doing the work to complete the sprint goals
 ### Scrum Ceremonies
-- Sprint Planning: Deciding what to tackle this sprint
+- Sprint Planning: Deciding what to tackle this sprint.
+Takes no more hours than double the sprint length in weeks e.g. 2 hours for a 1 week sprint.
-- Daily Scrum: Short standup meeting to get everyone on the same page
+- Daily Scrum: Short standup meeting to get everyone on the same page.
+What are the team tackling that day, and updating everyone on what happened since the last meeting.
+Usually less than 15 minutes.
-- Sprint Review: Meeting where the team demo what they've accomplished in the sprint
+- Sprint Review: Meeting where the team demo what they've accomplished in the sprint.
+One hour per sprint week e.g. 3 hour sprint review for a 3 week sprint.
-- Sprint Retrospective: Identifying what went well and what problems arose for that sprint, and how that knowledge can be used going forward
+- Sprint Retrospective: Identifying what went well and what problems arose for that sprint, and how that knowledge can be used going forward.
+Last no more than 1.5 hours for a 2 week sprint.
+-
 ### Scrum Artifacts
 - Product backlog: Ever evolving list of features needed for a product
 - Sprint backlog: List of objectives to complete during this sprint